News

 Text-based section

-Assess comprehension skills through health-related texts, and mirroring materials encountered in daily healthcare work.
+Assess comprehension skills through health-related texts and mirroring materials in daily healthcare work.

 Writing